nhanson/Recipes/Desserts/Cookies/Snickerdodles.md

 Mix shortening, 1&frac12; cups sugar, and eggs thoroughly.
 Measure flour by dipping method (p.5) or by sifting.
 Blend flour, cream of tartar, soda, and salt; stir in.
-Shape dough in 1" balls.
+Shape dough in 1-inch balls.
 Roll in mixture of 2 tablespoons sugar and cinnamon.
-Place 2" apart on ungreased baking sheet.
+Place 2 inches apart on ungreased baking sheet.
 Bake 8 to 10 min.
 These cookies puff up at first, then flatten out.